 Many hospitals in this country have safety records that wouldn’t be tolerated in any other industry.
 The statistics are alarming:

-- As many as 440,000 people die every year from hospital errors, injuries, accidents, and infections
+- Upwards of 250,000 people die every year from hospital errors, injuries, accidents, and infections

 - Every year, 1 out of every 25 patients develops an infection while in the hospital—an infection that didn’t have to happen.